dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-3-3-input-assistance.md

 ---
 title: "WAS Notes: WCAG 3.3 Input Assistance | Writing | Dustin Whisman"
 description: "How can you meet all the success criteria for WCAG 3.3 Input Assistance?"
-articleTitle: "WAS Notes: WCAG 3.3 Input Assistance"
+articleTitle: "WCAG 3.3 Input Assistance"
 layout: default
 date: 2023-02-15T00:00:00.001Z
 tags: